 A couple of days later the termination went ahead and within a few days she was up on her feet and back to normal.
 Except now she was confined to the house with the strictly enforced rulings.
 That she goes to school, she comes home and she stops in the house. ……….
 And that’s it !!!

 Peter told his mother that he had met up with Dawn.
 His mother immediately let him know she wasn’t at all too pleased to hear this news.
 He told her that Dawn had been taken to a clinic and also told his mother the name of the clinic and what her father had said to her before she went in to see the doctor.
 So Dawn had no choice in the matter.

-Peter’s mother didn’t say a word but told him to keep away from her and not be with her anymore.
+Peter’s mother didn’t say a word and strangely appeared to be not too pleased with this news.
+But then she told him to keep away from Dawn and not be with her anymore.
 He never did listen to his mother and would always do what he wanted.
 So his mothers seemingly wise words landed on Peter’s deaf ears.

 Peter had no intention of stopping seeing Dawn.
-In fact this had made both of them more determined to be with each other which they soon did on a more regular basis.
+In fact this had made both of them more determined to be with each other which they soon did as often as possible.

 There Goes My First Love

 As the weeks went by school had ended for the annual holidays.
 Dawn and Peter would meet whenever they could.
 They achieved this even if was just for 10 minutes or so when she had gone out to town and fetched shopping.